 If a truck driver and/or the company receiving the load are aware that trucks will have to move perpendicular to traffic lanes to get their trucks to the unloading point, they have a duty to check that the truck is conspicuous while it is in this position.
 Obviously, the safest way to protect against side underride accidents in these situations is to put up lighting in the area.
 However, if it is a public roadway being blocked, this may not always be an option.

 There are a number of reflective devices that can be added to the side of a truck to help it be “more visible.”
 These range from reflective tape to mountable reflectors similar to that on a bicycle.
 However, reflectors only show up when another vehicle’s lights reflect off of them.
 Whether or not these will be effective may depend largely on how well-lit the area is.
 While these may not be failsafe, they are an inexpensive addition that may prevent a serious accident from occurring.

 Anytime an accident occurs involving an inconspicuous 1-wheeler, the are many potentially liable parties whose negligence must be explored.
-The parties that must be explored include the trucking company that owns the vehicle, the dispatching company, the company that owns the property where loading/unloading was to occur, the company that owns the product being hauled, and the manufacturer of the truck and trailer itself.
+The parties that must be explored to determine whether there is vicarious liability include the trucking company that owns the vehicle, the dispatching company, the company that owns the property where loading/unloading was to occur, the company that owns the product being hauled, and the manufacturer of the truck and trailer itself.
 Federal laws impose a number of duties upon all parties involved that range from simple duties to inspect to making independent contractor drivers “statutory employees” of the companies they drive for.
 If you find yourself involved in such an accident, it is wise to speak to an experienced truck accident attorney to determine whether you may have a case based on conspicuity factors.
 Simmons and Fletcher, P.C., Injury & Accident Lawyers is a law firm that has been fighting for truck accident victims’ justice since 1979.
 Call us for a free consultation.